Corporate Governance

 Departure from the code:

-The Company maintains a regular dialogue with stakeholders including shareholders to enable interested parties to make informed decisions about the Group and its performance.
+The Company maintains a regular dialogue with key stakeholders including shareholders to enable interested parties to make informed decisions about the Group and its performance.

 Historical annual reports and notices of general meetings can be found in the Financial Reports section of the Group’s website.

-The Board discloses the results of Annual General Meetings and these can be found in the Regulatory News section of the website.
 The Audit Committee meets at least twice a year, although the Company’s Auditors or any member of the Audit Committee may request a meeting at any time, should they consider that one is necessary.
 The role of the Audit Committee is to make recommendations to the directors and shareholders, in relation to the appointment, re-appointment and removal of the Company’s Auditors and to approve their remuneration and terms of engagement.
 Prior to the commencement of each annual or interim audit, the Audit Committee will discuss and agree the nature and scope of the audit with the Auditors and in discussion with them, will monitor the integrity of the financial statements of the Group and approve any formal announcements relating to the Company’s financial performance.

 The Audit Committee develops and implements policies on the engagement of the Auditors to supply non-audit services and will report to the Directors, identifying any matters where the Audit Committee considers that action or improvement is needed, making recommendations as to the steps to be taken.

 The Audit Committee is authorised by the Board to investigate any activity within its terms of reference and may seek information it requires from any employee of the Company.
 The Audit Committee may seek outside professional advice at the cost of the Company, in order to secure any relevant experience or expertise it considers necessary to fulfil its duties.
-The terms of reference of the Remuneration Committee and its report can be found below.

 The roles and responsibilities of the committees supporting the Board are set out in the Corporate Governance section of the Annual Report and Accounts.